R2S-ver/ABS-3D-Printing-Guide/README.md

 - Material profile: custom

 **Failed reason:** average temperature too low, around **40°C**
 **Consequence:** filament jammed in the upper part of the hotend.
-The hotend had to be retracted, the jammed section cut off, and the hotend reassembled.
+The hotend had to be retracted, the jammed section cut off and the hotend reassembled.

 ---